s

 Packager Overview

-Packager configuration controls origin endpoints and manifest generation for HLS, DASH, and MSS delivery.
+Packager configuration controls origin endpoints and manifest generation for HLS and DASH delivery.

 Architecture